raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_ignore_edid

-Setting this to `0xa5000080` enables the ignoring of EDID/display data if your display doesn't have an accurate [EDID](https://en.wikipedia.org/wiki/Extended_display_identification_data).
+Setting `hdmi_ignore_edid` to `0xa5000080` enables the ignoring of EDID/display data if your display doesn't have an accurate [EDID](https://en.wikipedia.org/wiki/Extended_display_identification_data).
 It requires this unusual value to ensure that it doesn't get triggered accidentally.

 #### hdmi_edid_file

-Setting this to `1` will cause the GPU to read EDID data from the `edid.dat` file, located in the boot partition, instead of reading it from the monitor.
+Setting `hdmi_edid_file` to `1` will cause the GPU to read EDID data from the `edid.dat` file, located in the boot partition, instead of reading it from the monitor.
 More information is available [here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=173430#p173430).

 #### hdmi_force_edid_audio

-Setting this to `1` pretends that all audio formats are supported by the display, allowing passthrough of DTS/AC3 even when not reported as supported.
+Setting `hdmi_force_edid_audio` to `1` pretends that all audio formats are supported by the display, allowing passthrough of DTS/AC3 even when not reported as supported.

 #### hdmi_ignore_edid_audio

-Setting this to `1` pretends that all audio formats are unsupported by the display.
+Setting `hdmi_ignore_edid_audio` to `1` pretends that all audio formats are unsupported by the display.
 This means ALSA will default to the analogue audio (headphone) jack.

 #### hdmi_force_edid_3d

-Setting this to `1` pretends that all CEA modes support 3D, even when the EDID doesn't indicate support for them.
+Setting `hdmi_force_edid_3d` to `1` pretends that all CEA modes support 3D, even when the EDID doesn't indicate support for them.

 #### avoid_edid_fuzzy_match

-Setting this to `1` avoids "fuzzy matching" of modes described in the EDID.
+Setting `avoid_edid_fuzzy_match` to `1` avoids "fuzzy matching" of modes described in the EDID.
 Instead, it will pick the standard mode with the matching resolution and closest framerate, even if blanking is wrong.

 #### hdmi_ignore_cec_init

-Setting this to `1` will prevent the initial active source message being sent during bootup.
+Setting `hdmi_ignore_cec_init` to `1` will prevent the initial active source message being sent during bootup.
 This avoids bringing a CEC-enabled TV out of standby and channel switching when rebooting your Raspberry Pi.

 #### hdmi_ignore_cec

-Setting this to `1` pretends that [CEC](https://en.wikipedia.org/wiki/Consumer_Electronics_Control#CEC) is not supported at all by the TV.
+Setting `hdmi_ignore_cec` to `1` pretends that [CEC](https://en.wikipedia.org/wiki/Consumer_Electronics_Control#CEC) is not supported at all by the TV.
 No CEC functions will be supported.

 #### cec_osd_name

-Set intial CEC name of the device.
-Default is Raspberry Pi.
+The `cec_osd_name`command sets the intial CEC name of the device.
+The default is Raspberry Pi.

 #### hdmi_pixel_encoding

-Force the pixel encoding mode.
+The `hdmi_pixel_encoding` command forces the pixel encoding mode.
 By default, it will use the mode requested from the EDID, so it shouldn't need changing.

 | hdmi_pixel_encoding | result |
 | --- | --- |